White Dwarfs in Globular Clusters: Spectral Types

 \section{Spectral Types}

-Photometric observations alone are generally not sufficient to distinguish DA from non-DA stars, although hydrogen-rich DAs and helium-rich DBs in principle can be distinguished by their photometric properties alone in the temperature range 10,000\,K\,$\leq$\,T$_{\mathrm{eff}}$\,$\leq$\,15,000\,K (see \cite{Bergeron95}).
+Photometric observations alone are generally not sufficient to distinguish DA from non-DA stars, although H-rich DAs and He-rich DBs in principle can be distinguished by their photometric properties alone in the temperature range 10,000\,K\,$\leq$\,T$_{\mathrm{eff}}$\,$\leq$\,15,000\,K (see \cite{Bergeron95}).
 Based on this method \cite{Renzini96} classified two white dwarfs in NGC\,6752 as DBs.
-However, without a spectral classification, those two stars can also be explained as high-mass DA white dwarfs, possibly a product of merging.
-Reference \cite{Richer97} speculate that the brightest white dwarf in M\,4 ($V$=22.08) might be a hot (27,000K) DB star.
-In 1999 \cite{Edmonds99} showed an FOS@HST spectrum covering the $H_\beta$ region of a ``Non-Flickerer'' in NGC\,6397, which clearly showed that the spectrum was hydrogen-rich.
-In 2000 \cite{Moehler00} published the first ground-based spectra of four white dwarfs in a globular cluster (NGC\,6397) observed with FORS1@ESO-VLT, which covered the range from 3800~\AA\ to more than 5000~\AA.
+However, without a spectroscopic confirmation, those two stars can also be explained as high-mass DA white dwarfs, possibly a product of merging.
+Also the brightest white dwarf in M\,4 ($V$=22.08) might be a hot (27,000K) DB star (\cite{Richer97}).
+In 1999 \cite{Edmonds99} showed a spectrum observed with the Faint Object Spectrograph ({\bf FOS}) on board the HST covering the $H_\beta$ region of a ``Non-Flickerer'' in NGC\,6397, which clearly showed that the spectrum was H-rich.
+In 2000 \cite{Moehler00} published the first ground-based spectra of four white dwarfs in a globular cluster (NGC\,6397) observed with the FOcal Reducer/low dispersion Spectrograph 1 ({\bf FORS1}) at the ESO-VLT, which covered the range from 3800\,\AA\ to more than 5000\,\AA.
 All stars were DA white dwarfs.
+Investigating the ratio between DA and non-DA white dwarfs for effective temperatures ranging from 10,000 to 14,000 K in NGC\,6397 \cite{Strickleretal2009} found that only 1, probably 4, out of sample of 126 C/O white dwarfs are of the non-DA type.
+Detailed analysis for field white dwarfs \cite{TremblayBergeron2008a}, however, indicates that the ratio between the two different samples is 4:1 for stars between 10,000\,K and 15,000\,K.

-Later \cite{Moehler04} also showed FORS1@ESO-VLT spectra of five white dwarfs in NGC\,6752, all of which were again hydrogen-rich.
+Later \cite{Moehler04} also showed FORS1 spectra of five white dwarfs in NGC\,6752, all of which were once again H-rich.